Lung Pain: Top 10 Causes (& What to Do)

 2. Respiratory infection

-What to do: -if you suspect a lung infection, you should see your doctor immediately to prevent worsening.
+What to do: If you suspect a lung infection, you should see your doctor immediately to prevent worsening.
 Generally, treatment involves antibiotics and other medications to relieve symptoms.
 Check-out the home remedies you can try to help relieve your symptoms.

-3. Asthma
+3. COVID-19

 Asthma is a chronic disease of the lungs that is characterized by irritation and inflammation of the airways.
 During an asthma attack, it can cause chest pain, wheezing, breathlessness and intense cough.

-What to do: Treatment for asthma usually involves long-term use of inhaled corticosteroids and bronchodilators.
 In addition, there are other ways of preventing an asthma attacks, such as avoiding having pets at home, keeping the house clean, avoiding carpets and curtains, and keeping away from smokers.

-4. Pulmonary embolism
+5. Pulmonary embolism

 Also known as lung thrombosis, this is an emergency situation where a blood vessel in the lung gets blocked by a blood clot.
 This results in decreased blood flow to the affected area, resulting in pain when breathing or sudden breathlessness, which tends to get worse overtime.